d13r/laravel-breadcrumbs/README.md

 Bug reports should include the following:

-* The complete error message, including file & line numbers
+- The complete error message, including file & line numbers
-* Steps to reproduce the problem
+- Steps to reproduce the problem
-* Laravel Breadcrumbs version (should be the latest version)
+- Laravel Breadcrumbs version (should be the latest version)
-* Laravel version
+- Laravel version
-* PHP version
+- PHP version
-* The `providers` and `aliases` sections of `app/config/app.php` (Note: **not the Encryption Key section** which should be kept private) - in case there's a conflict with another package
+- The `providers` and `aliases` sections of `config/app.php` (Note: **not the Encryption Key section** which should be kept private) - in case there's a conflict with another package

 You may also need to include copies of:

-* `app/breadcrumbs.php`
+- `app/Http/breadcrumbs.php` (`app/breadcrumbs.php` in Laravel 4.x)
-* `app/config/packages/davejamesmiller/laravel-breadcrumbs/config.php` (if used)
+- `config/packages/davejamesmiller/laravel-breadcrumbs/config.php` (if used)
-* The view or layout that outputs the breadcrumbs
+- The view or layout that outputs the breadcrumbs
-* The custom breadcrumbs template (if applicable)
+- The custom breadcrumbs template (if applicable)
-* Any other relevant files
+- Any other relevant files

 If you have any suggestions for improving the documentation - especially if anything is unclear to you and could be explained better - please let me know.